 Treatment for Anosognosia

-Anosognosia isn’t easy to treat.
-If you can persuade someone who has it to keep taking or restart their medication, then it might get better.
-About one-third of people with schizophrenia who take their medication have improvements in insight into their condition.
+The definition of anosognosia is complex in many conditions.
+Therefore, anosognosia isn’t easy to treat.
+It might improve if you can persuade someone with it to keep taking or restart their medication.
+About one-third of people with schizophrenia who take medication have improved insight into their condition.

-A therapist can also try an approach called motivational enhancement therapy (MET).
+A therapist can also try motivational enhancement therapy (MET).
 This type of talk therapy is designed to help someone understand the benefits of changing their behavior.

-If a loved one has anosognosia, sometimes it’s best not to try to convince them that they’re ill.
-Instead, talk about their goals, such as keeping a job or living on their own.
+If a loved one has anosognosia, sometimes it’s best not to convince them they’re ill.
+Instead, talk about their goals, such as working or living independently.
 This might encourage them to meet with a mental health professional, even if they don’t think they need it for their health and well-being.
 Someone with anosognosia can be at risk of harming themselves or others.
-If this is the case, a family member or mental health professional may have to take legal action.
-Laws vary by state, but you might have to admit someone with a serious mental illness to the hospital against their will.
+A family member or mental health professional may have to take legal action if this is the case.
+Laws vary by state, but you might have to admit someone with a severe mental illness to the hospital against their will.

 Reclaim your life from Anosognosia, We Level Up Center Florida